Driving licence in the United Kingdom: History

-The same changes apply to all versions of the Northern Ireland driving licence, excluding the Union Jack flag and Royal Coat of Arms.
+The same changes apply to all versions of the Northern Ireland driving licence, excluding the Union Flag and Royal Coat of Arms.

+The UK started to develop digital driving licences in 2016.
+In January 2025, the government announced that they were starting to issue digital driving licences, which will be available to military veterans in the first instance.
+The digital version of the licence will be held within a GOV.UK wallet installed on a mobile phone.

 Driver numbers

 Great Britain

-Each licence holder in England, Scotland and Wales has a unique driver number, which is 16 characters long.
+Each licence holder in England, Scotland and Wales has a unique driver number, which is 18 characters long.
 The characters are constructed in the following way: